 How Is it Made?

-Isotherm has achieved a B/B1/2 fire classification rating and is safe to use in residential and commercial buildings.
-If a fire were to break out, isotherm would self-extinguish if the source of the heat is removed and the polyester does not contribute to the spread of flame.
-It is still considered a good idea to keep isotherm away from heat sources or open flames.
+It has achieved a B/B1/2 fire classification rating and is safe to use in residential and commercial buildings.
+If a fire were to break out, it would self-extinguish if the source of the heat is removed.
+It does not contribute to the spread of flame.
+It is still considered a good idea to keep it away from heat sources or open flames.

 Reduces Heating And Cooling Costs

 If you are looking for ways to reduce your power consumption.
-Then having isotherm insulation installed by our professional installers is a great way to start.
+Then having it installed by our professional installers is a great way to start.
 You can use it as a geyser blanket and wrap your hot water pipe with it too.
 This will decrease energy consumption even more.
-Being a polyester insulation, isotherm is resistant to condensation.
-It is also resistant to things like bacteria and fungi that you could acquire from other insulations like cellulose fibre if it gets wet.
-It is also an allergy-free insulation and the most eco-friendly insulation South Africa has to offer.
+Being a polyester, it is resistant to condensation.
+It is also an allergy-free and the most eco-friendly roof insulation South Africa has to offer.

-As it is a polyester insulation, isotherm has an extremely long product life.
+As it is polyester, it has an extremely long product life.
 It will under no circumstances degrade over time.
 Furthermore, it is also recyclable.
-Have isotherm professionally installed to help reduce the power you consume in your home and office.
+Have the material professionally installed to help reduce the power you consume in your home and office.
 Maintain a comfortable living environment throughout the year.
 We have isotherm installers in Durban, Johannesburg and Pretoria.
 They would be happy to assist you with more information on this product!